shahla4539/surfs_up/README.md

 ## Summary:

-to help making the decision following work is been done:
+To help making the decision following work is been done:

 * Comparision in **Average temerature**